 Frequently Asked Questions

 If you need scanning and copying functionality, you'll want to choose a printer with a scanner.
 Some printers come with a flatbed scanner, so you can scan papers of varying sizes.
-Others will come with an automatic document feeder, or ADF, that will automatically feed through what needs to be scanned or copied.
+Others will come with an automatic document feeder, or ADF, that will automatically feed through what you need scanned or copied.
 More expensive multifunction printers will come with duplex scanning capabilities, meaning the built-in scanner will be able to perform double-sided scans.

-Printer ink costs can be annoying to budget for over time.
+Printer ink costs can add up in a hurry.
 Some printers handle ink better than others, so you do have a few options.
-Our Brother INKvestment printer is a great place to start, as it comes with high-capacity ink cartridges designed to last as long as possible.
-While none quite made our list, Epson's EcoTank printers ditch cartridges altogether and instead give you refillable tanks and bottles of ink to top them off, one of the best ways to save on ink costs.
+The Brother INKvestment printer on this list is a great place to start, as it comes with high-capacity ink cartridges designed to last as long as possible.

 That will depend on how often you're printing, the volume you're printing, and what types of things you're printing.
 Toner on a laser printer is generally more expensive, but it will last longer than an ink cartridge on an inkjet.
 Even with moderate use, inkjet cartridges will last home users a few months or even a year if you're infrequently using your printer.
 Investing in a printer that supports high-yield cartridges — often designated with an XL branding — or a tank will give you better yields and lower your cost in the long run.